LTKFoundation/clinic_booking_project/README.md

 		vii.
 Certification
 		viii.
 Photo
 2. Uploads certification documents for approval.
-3. Select the Clinic where Doctor works at.
+3. Select the Clinic where Doctor works at from existing list.
 If Clinic not exist.
 Create a Clinic account.
 	 Create Clinic process:
 		i.
 Clinic's Name.
 		ii.
 Address.
 		iii.
 Phone Number (can be and should be different from Doctor's verification phone number). iv.
 Location on Map.
+		v.
+License number.
 4. Create Opening Time Schedule at this Clinic (remember later on one Doctor can work at different Clinics on different days).
 	i.
 Setups working days of the week.
 Set if these available days will repeat weekly
 	i.
 Setups working hours of each day/everyday.